The Bass Excursions

 The Bass Excursions were a series of works outings laid on for the entire workforce of the Burton-on-Trent brewing firm of Bass, Ratcliff & Gretton.
 They took place every summer, and ran from the 1860s until 1914.
 The last one, to Scarborough, took place just weeks before the outbreak of the First World War.
 The excursions, which were originally just for workers, quickly expanded to include wives and children, along with managers and suppliers.
 So many townspeople were included that, on the day, the town's population of 50,000 was reduced by nearly a fifth.
 Workers travelled free – with family members at a greatly reduced rate – and were given their day's wages, plus extra pocket money of a half crown to a guinea, depending on their status.
-Once there, production of their excursion ticket allowed the free entrance to all the resort's attractions.
+Once there, production of their excursion ticket allowed free entrance to all the resort's attractions.

 Organisation

-Up to seventeen special trains were engaged to take between 7–10,000 workers and their families.
-Departures took place every ten to fifteen minutes, with some workers having arrived at their destination while others were still waiting at Burton station to board their allotted train.
+Up to seventeen special trains were engaged to take between 7,000–10,000 workers and their families.
+There were departures every ten to fifteen minutes, with some workers having arrived at their destination while others were still waiting at Burton station to board their allotted train.
 The 1904 excursion to Liverpool, for instance, consisted of seventeen trains, the first leaving at 4 a.m., the last at 6.50 a.m.
 By that time those on the 4 a.m. departure had already arrived at Liverpool Central.
 The last of the departures – composed entirely of first class dining saloons – was reserved for company executives, along with friends and guests.